sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 =========

-Function arguments and responses are passed by reference, so an arugment can be changed inside the function and remains unchanged outside the function scope, **but** this is considered *"bad programming practice"*, so better to avoid doing this.
+Function arguments and responses are passed by reference, so an arugment can be changed inside the function and remains unchanged outside the function, **but** this is considered *"bad programming practice"*, so better to avoid doing this.
 Functions return references to objects, as illustrated in the `Example Script`_ where references to *HashTable* and *Array* objects are returned.

-While each function call returns a reference to a new (different) object, be careful about the scope of the variable name you assign this too.
-It is easy to create multiple references to the same object.
+While each function call returns a reference to a new (*different*) object, be careful about the scope of the variable you assign this reference too, it is easy to create multiple references to the same object.

-While mixing named (*order indepedent*) and positional (*order dependent*) arguments is permitted it can cause strange errors, a better approach is to use `splatting <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting>`_, unless you are supplying one or two arguments.
+While mixing named (*order indepedent*) and positional (*order dependent*) arguments is permitted it can cause strange errors, so unless you are only supplying one or two arguments, a better approach is to use `splatting <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting>`_.
 The following contrived example illustrates the basics but the ``param ( ... )`` section has many options not shown here.

 ::